salano/SQL/README.md

 5.)
 Product Preferences (Diversity): Types of products frequently purchased.

-Using the NTile (Creating 4 groups) windows functions on the above criteria, we can label the segments using a group rank >=3 for high and <= 2 for low:
+Using the NTile (Creating 4 groups) windows functions on the above columns, we can label the segments using a group rank >=3 for high and <= 2 for low:

 1.)
 Loyal Customers: